joshbeam/MarkUp/README.md

 - No support for regular expressions in `pre` elements
 - Uses a bit of 'hackish' CSS to compensate for issues with regexes in the JS
 - Some arbitrary type highlighting
+- Only minor support for HTML sytnax highlighting

 <hr>